eclipse-symphony/symphony/docs/symphony-book/providers/standalone_providers.md

-# Standalone Providers
+# Standalone providers

-You can write a standalone provider as a web services or a MQTT client using programming languages of your choice.
+You can write a standalone provider as a web services or a MQTT client using the programming language of your choice.

-Please see a sample [here](./python_provider.md) for how to write a standalone provider using Python.
+For an example, see [Write a Python-based provider](./python_provider.md).